Akryum/portless/packages/cli/README.md

   stop          Stop Deamon
-  add           Add project in current folder remove        Remove project in current folder restart       Restart project in current folder
+  add           Add project in current folder remove        Remove project in current folder refresh       Restart project in current folder

 For more info, run any command with the `--help` flag:
   $ portless start --help